alyapin/libft/README.md

 # libft
-Lybrary with my own version of some useful standard function of C
+Library with my own version of some useful standard function of C +